hwixley/WYX-CLI/.github/README.md

 3. `prs`: go to the Pull Requests page for the respective GitHub repository url from your current directory
 4. `actions`: go to the Action Workflows page for the respective GitHub repository url from your current directory
 5. `issues`: go to the Issues page for the respective GitHub repository url from your current directory
+6. `notifs`: go to your GitHub Notifications
-6. `profile`: go to your GitHub profile
+7. `profile`: go to your GitHub profile
-7. `org <myorg?>`: go to the specified url of the GitHub organization
+8. `org <myorg?>`: go to the specified url of the GitHub organization
-8. `help`: go to the wix-cli GitHub Pages url for documentation
+9. `help`: go to the wix-cli GitHub Pages url for documentation

 ### Data for Custom Scripting Logic